htang2021/employee-tracker/README.md

 9. Exit SQL> by typing exit;
 10. Issue command 'npm start' to run the application, select 'Quit' to exit out of application.

+## Known Issues
+- In a default git-bash environment, the screen does not scroll properly and thus causes the output and instruction to overlap that makes it hard to read
+- Employee role update does not work
+- After the initial pass of the selection prompt, and displays its output, the second pass of the selection prompt does not get executed - recursive logic has not been implemented
+- Code should be refactored

 ## Testing
 - Able to view table role
 - Able to view table department